vai9er/D58A3/README.md

     headers and sends the ICMP error response to any packets waiting for the unreachable ARP target.

     No return value.

+### Howard's Contribution

+Packet forwarding
+    I worked on the packet forwarding which is integrated directly into the handle_packet function which builds on the ARP and ICMP functions that were created.
+The packet forwarding allows the client to reach either server through the router's interfaces and vice-versa.

+    When receiving an IP packet that is not destined for the router, it first checks if for the longest prefix match with the destination IP and the routing table.
+If there is no match then I send an ICMP packet type 3/code 0 NET unreachable using
+    Ben's send_icmp helper function.

+    If the longest prefix match returns a match, we must then check the ARP cache for the MAC address of the destination IP.
+If the entry is missing from the ARP table then we queue the ARP request into the ARP cache's request queue using struct sr_arpreq *sr_arpcache_queuereq(struct sr_arpcache *cache, uint32_t ip, uint8_t *packet, unsigned int packet_len, char *iface)

+    The arp sweep reqs function written by Gabe will eventually send out ARP request and wait for a response for a maximum of 5 times.

+    I also send an ICMP packet type 11/code 0 back to the sender when the TTL field on the IP header reaches 0.
+This allows commands like traceroute to work.

+    Before forwarding IP packets and responding to ICMP echoes, I check the checksum on the IP header to ensure no bits have been flipped while in transport- if the checksum check fails, then we just drop the packet

+    All this allows the client to traceroute, wget, and ping either server.

+### test.py output (ran from client on mininet)

 -----------------------------------------------------------------------------
 Testing (If we use my test.py)